-Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+demonstrate achievement of the element - they identify the standard for the element.
 Where bold italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.

-- 1.1 Determine the purpose of the group interaction - 1.2 Clarify roles of each participant - 1.3 Identify discussion topics / issues and plan for individual contribution - 1.4 Confirm contribution with group participants - 2 Participate in a formal 2.1 P group interaction in a - 2.1 Present own contribution according to plan - 2.2 Use a range of expressions and strategies to participate and to present information and ideas to others study context
+- 1.1 Determine the purpose of the group interaction - 1.2 Clarify roles of each participant - 1.3 Identify discussion topics / issues and plan for individual contribution - 1.4 Confirm contribution with group participants - 2 Participate in a formal group interaction in a study context - 2.1 Present own contribution according to plan - 2.2 Use a range of expressions and strategies to participate and to present information and ideas to others

-- 2.3 Respond to requests for clarification and give explanations as required - 2.4 Ask and respond to questions about the discussed topic or topics - 3 Prepare an oral presentation based on a researched topic - 3.1 Clarify the topic, purpose, audience and other requirements of the presentation - 3.2 Locate, select and evaluate research information from a range of sources - 3.3 Use the processes of planning, drafting and editing to produce a plan of a structured presentation - 3.4 Identify and access aids and supports appropriate to the planned presentation and confirm availability - 3.5 Rehearse planned presentation to meet requirements and make appropriate adjustments - 4 Give an oral presentation 4.1 Orga based on research - .1 Organise prepared materials - 4.2 Use effective openings and closings in the presentation - 4.3 Present information according to the presentation plan using strategies and language to engage the audience - 4.4 Use prepared aids and supports effectively - 4.5 Encourage audience to seek clarification and respond effectively to any questions from the audience - 5 Review performance in formal group interactions and oral presentations - 5.1 Seek feedback from the audience on the effectiveness of the presentation - 5.2 Seek feedback from teacher or other group members on contribution to group interaction - 5.3 Conduct a review of performance according to relevant criteria - 5.3 Discuss performance and potential for improvements to future contributions and presentations with a support person
+- 2.3 Respond to requests for clarification and give explanations as required - 2.4 Ask and respond to questions about the discussed topic or topics - 3 Prepare an oral presentation based on a researched topic - 3.1 Clarify the topic, purpose, audience and other requirements of the presentation - 3.2 Locate, select and evaluate research information from a range of sources - 3.3 Use the processes of planning, drafting and editing to produce a plan of a structured presentation - 3.4 Identify and access aids and supports appropriate to the planned presentation and confirm availability - 3.5 Rehearse planned presentation to meet requirements and make appropriate adjustments - 4.1 Organise prepared materials - 4.2 Use effective openings and closings in the presentation - 4.3 Present information according to the presentation plan using strategies and language to engage the audience - 4.4 Use prepared aids and supports effectively - 4.5 Encourage audience to seek clarification and respond effectively to any questions from the audience - 5 Review performance in 5.1 So formal group interactions th and oral presentations - 5.1 Seek feedback from the audience on the effectiveness of the presentation - 5.2 Seek feedback from teacher or other group members on contribution to group interaction - 5.3 Conduct a review of performance according to relevant criteria - 5.3 Discuss performance and potential for improvements to future contributions and presentations with a support person